Fall 2013 Semester

 Instructor: Lisa Schur

-This course will cover the federal and New Jersey state laws prohibiting disability discrimination.
-Topics will include legal definitions of disability, reasonable accommodation, conflicts between collectve bargaining agreements and disability laws, disability harassment, and other issues of special concern to union representatives.
+This course will cover the federal and New Jersey state laws prohibiting disability, gender, and race discrimination and harassment.
+Topics will include legal definitions of disability, legal requirements of reasonable accommodation, what constitutes disparate treatments on the basis of gender and race, and other issues of special concern to union representatives.

 Instructor: John F. Burton, Jr.

 This course will examine the New Jersey workers’ compensation law, which provides cash and medical benefits to workers who are disabled by work-related injuries and diseases.
 Topics include employee coverage, compensable injuries and diseases, procedures to ensure payment, and workers’ abilities to sue employers for damages.